Lehigh Valley Railroad: 20th century

-1921–1930

 Throughout the 1920s the railroad remained in the hands of the Morgan / Drexel banking firm, but in 1928 an attempt was made to wrest control from it.
 In 1927, Leonor Fresnel Loree, president of the Delaware and Hudson Railroad, had a vision for a new fifth trunk line between the East and West, consisting of the Wabash Railroad, the Buffalo, Rochester and Pittsburgh Railway, and the LVRR.
 Through bonds issued by the D&H, he obtained 30% of the LVRR stock, and won the support of nearly half the stockholders.
 In 1928, he attempted to seat a new president and board.
 A massive proxy fight ensued, with existing President Edward Eugene Loomis narrowly retaining his position with the support of Edward T. Stotesbury of J. P. Morgan.

 Following the defeat of its plan, the D&H sold its stock to the Pennsylvania Railroad.
 In the following years, the Pennsylvania quietly obtained more stock, both directly and through railroads it controlled, primarily the Wabash.
 By 1931, the PRR controlled 51% of the LVRR stock.
 Following Loomis' death in 1937, the presidency went to Loomis' assistant Duncan J. Kerr, but in 1940 he was replaced by Albert N. Williams, and the road came under the influence of the PRR.
-In 1941, the Pennsylvania placed its shares in a voting trust after reaching an agreement with the New York Central regarding the PRR's purchase of the Wabash.
+In 1941, the Pennsylvania placed its shares in a voting trust after reaching an agreement with the New York Central (NYC) regarding the PRR's purchase of the Wabash.